Wild strawberry: Plant profile

 Where to find Wild Strawberries

-Woodland clearings, grassy places, hedge banks, hillsides and scrubland.
+Wild strawberries thrive in woodland clearings, grassy places, hedge banks, hillsides, and scrubland.

 When to find Wild Strawberries

-Leaves early to mid-spring and fruit late spring to early summer.
+Harvest the leaves during early to mid-spring and gather the fruit from late spring to early summer.

 How to identify Wild Strawberry